 Cumulative impacts include each of the resources identified in Physical Environment, Biological Environment, and Socioeconomics and Environmental Justice sections discussed previously.
 Several of the resources would have no effects, negligible effects, or only short-term, minor effects and, based on their magnitude with respect to context and intensity, would not contribute to cumulative impacts.
 Therefore, these resources were not included in the cumulative impacts analysis.
-Table 4-4 shows the resources excluded from this cumulative impact analysis and the resources that were analyzed for potential environmental consequences that could result from the alternatives:
+Table 4-4 shows the resources excluded from this cumulative impact analysis and the resources that were analyzed for potential environmental consequences that could result from the Preferred Alternative:

-Resources Excluded from this Cumulative Resources Analyzed for Potential Environmental Impact Analysis Consequences Air quality Noise Socioeconomic and environmental justice Cultural resources Geology and substrates Hydrology and water quality Habitats Wildlife species Protected species
+Resources Excluded from this Cumulative Resources Analyzed for Potential Environmental Impact Analysis Consequences Air quality Noise Socioeconomic and environmental justice Cultural resources Fisheries and aquaculture Marine transportation Tourism and recreational use Aesthetics and visual resources Geology and substrates Hydrology and water quality Habitats Wildlife species Protected species Marine and estuarine fauna, EFH, and managed fish species Land and marine management Public health and safety, including flood and shoreline protection